-In machine listening and related tasks likes audio analysis we often want compact representations of audio signals in some manner that is not “raw”; something a little more useful than the simple record of the vibrations of the microphone.
+In machine listening and related tasks likes audio analysis we often want compact representations of audio signals in some manner that is not “raw”; something a little more useful than the simple record of the vibrations of the microphone as given by the signal pressure level time series.
 We might want a representation, for example, that tells us something about psychoacoustics, i.e. the parts of the sound that are relevant to a human listener.
 We might want to use these features to construct a musical metrics which tells us something about perceptual similarity or something.

 These representations are called features or descriptors.
 This is a huge industry - compact summary features, for example, make audio convenient and compact for transmission. (hello mobile telephony, MP3) But this trick is also useful for understanding speech, music etc. There are as many descriptors as there are IEEE conference slots.

 See, say, (Alías, Socoró, and Sevillano 2016) for an intimidatingly comprehensive summary.

 I’m especially interested in